meglhowley/hikeME/README.md

 2. Add the ability to "like" trails.
 3. Report the average reviews based on comment ratings.
 4. Create a username/authentication feature for comments.
+5. More trails will be added to the database.

 ### *Credits*